orov-io/GoBackbone/README.md

 - This app uses the [jmoiron/sqlx](https://github.com/jmoiron/sqlx).
 However, the official sql package is used for migrations.

-## About the app

-### Configuring the app

-You can find a .env file example.
-Please, use it if you add configuration values as keys or sensible info.
-The app need 3 variables to run:

-- __POSTGRES_CONNECTION__: The string to connect to database.
-Leave it empty if your app doesn't need a database conection.
-See the `example.env` file.
-- __PORT__: application port.
-If you are running the app on an google app engine, this variable is not needed.
-- __ENV__: The environment.
-Generally, one of [local, dev, prod].
-You can add as environments as you want.

-There are some optional flags:

-- __PUBLIC_API__: If true, enables CORS to make cross domain requests.
-- __GCLOUD_STORAGE_BUCKET__: Allow app to connect to gcloud storage.

-### Using firebase

-If you want to use the firebase authentication system, you have two ways to use it:

-- Put the firebase JSON credential in the App root, and name it 'firebase_credential.json'

-- If you use gcloud, leave the 'firebase_credential.json' file on one gcloud storage bucket and provide the bucked name in the '.env' file.
-Use the __GCLOUD_STORAGE_BUCKET__ variable to do this.

-### Serving statics

-#### Assets

-To serve static assets, you must ensure that a folder called `assets` exits at root level and is not empty.
-App will autoload and serve this assets for you.

-#### Templates

-To load templates to use later with gin, you must ensure that a folder callet `templates` exist at root level and is not empty.
-All templates expect have the `.gohtml` extension.
-Templates will be available trought gin-gonic.

-### Serving endpoints

-You need to load your endpoints in `service/routes.go` file.
-A _non secure_ ping route example is provided.
-To maintain code cleanliness, use a function for each logical group of your API endpoints (see the addRoutes auxiliar function and ad here your routes groups).

 ### Migrations

 By default, migrations are automatically executed when the app starts.